tapis-project/documentation/source/technical/systems.rst

 -----------------------
 Searching
 -----------------------
-The service provides a way for users to search for systems based on a list of search conditions.

-.. comment The service provides a way for users to search for systems based on a list of search conditions and to filter
-.. comment (i.e. select) which attributes are returned with the results.
+The service provides a way for users to search for systems based on a list of search conditions and to filter (i.e. select) which fields (i.e. attributes) are returned with the results.
 Searching and filtering can be combined.

 Search using GET
 ~~~~~~~~~~~~~~~~